luigifab/openmage-versioning/errors/versioning/readme.txt

 Open it, replace <skin>default</skin> by <skin>versioning</skin> and save it.

 That's it.
-To change CSS, write your rules into 'errors/versioning/config/user.css' file.
+To change CSS, write your CSS rules into 'errors/versioning/config/user.css' file.